nikhileshwar-perumalla/healthcare-symptom-checker/README.md

 - ENABLE_DB=0 (or 1 if using Mongo)
 - MONGO_URL=mongodb+srv://<user>:<pass>@<cluster>/<db>?retryWrites=true&w=majority

-On Vercel (already configured in `vercel.json`), requests to `/api/node` will go to Node backend, and everything else to the Python backend entry by default.
+On Vercel (already configured in `vercel.json`), requests to `/api/node` go to the Node backend entry.

 ## 📖 API Documentation